montagejs/montagejs.org/docs/montagejs-setup.md

 <a href="http://nodejs.org/download/" target="_blank">Download</a> and run the prebuilt Node.js installer for your platform from the Node.js website if you haven't already.
 MontageJS uses Node.js and npm, which is part of the Node.js installation, for its command line tools and for version and code dependency management in development.

-## Step 1: Install Minit
+## Step 1: Install minit

-The Minit command line tool provides a convenient way to kickstart your MontageJS projects.
-With Minit you can quickly generate an application template that includes everything you need to start building a mobile-optimized SPA.
-Use the following commands to install the latest version of Minit for your platform:
+The minit command line tool provides a convenient way to kickstart your MontageJS projects.
+With minit you can quickly generate an application template that includes everything you need to start building a mobile-optimized SPA.
+Use the following commands to install the latest version of minit for your platform:

 * **Mac OS X / Linux:** Open a Terminal window and type: